crustio/crust-wiki/docs/guarantor.md

 The guarantor obtains rewards from staking, which is influenced by the following factors:

 - Stake Limit: The Stake Limit determines the upper limit of the effective stake of CRUs by the validator, which is directly related to the amount of storage provided by the validator.
-In Crust Network, a 1TB SRD file corresponds to an upper limit of 1CRU, and a meaningful file corresponds to 1-10 times the upper limit of SRD, with specific ‘times’ related to the number of duplicates of meaningful files.
+In Crust Network, a 1TB SRD([check the meaning of SRD from glossary](glossary.md)) file corresponds to an upper limit of 1CRU, and a meaningful file corresponds to 1-10 times the upper limit of SRD, with specific ‘times’ related to the number of duplicates of meaningful files.
 For details, please refer to [DSM Guidance](DSM.md).
 - Effective Stake: The Effective Stake is **the amount of staking that actually generates incomes**, which is related to the stake limit of the validator that is guaranteed.
 An example is provided as follows:
 - Guarantee Fee: The proportion of reward obtained by the guarantor, which is set by the validator. **A higher guarantee fee does not mean higher guarantee income**.
 The guarantee income of any guarantor needs to consider the effective stake and his own staking amount.